Covariance of Error Terms Related to the Dirichlet Eigenvalue Problem: Introduction

 We can ask whether this function has an asymptotic density.
 That is, we want to know if there exists a density function $p(t)$, such that for every segment $[a,b]\subset \RR$,

 where $\mu$ is the standard Lebesgue measure.

 Wintner and Heath-Brown showed that for the case of the circle such a density function does exist \cite{wintner} \cite{heath}.
-This was later generalized by Bleher for general convex domains with a smooth boundary and positive curvature \cite{bleher}.
+This was later generalized by Bleher for general convex domains with a boundary which is smooth and has positive curvature \cite{bleher}.